tech-women/tech-women.github.io/_posts/2019-02-25-veronica-olsen-phd.md

 image: assets/images/veronica-photo.png
 tags: featured
 ---
 [Veronica K. B. Olsen][1] successfully defended her PhD dissertation at UiO today.
-The dissertation, with the title [*Beam Loading in a Proton Driven Plasma Wakefield Accelerator*][2], is based on her research at CERN where she has processed large amounts of data using models built in Fortran.
+The dissertation, with the title [*Beam Loading in a Proton Driven Plasma Wakefield Accelerator*][2], is based on her research at CERN where she has processed large amounts of simulation data using Fortran.
+The analysis was done in Matlab and she wrote two large libraries to do this analysis.
+The libraries are on GitHub and are being used by other students as well.
 Dr. Olsen currently works as a Research Fellow at CERN on the [High Luminosity LHC][3], which is an upgrade to the Large Hadron Collider.

 <img src="/assets/images/veronica-phd.jpeg" alt=""  width="348" height="145">